Attorneys on Victim’s Rights in Florida

 Most importantly, if the person who committed the crime owes you restitution and has the ability to pay it, then an attorney can help you understand any options to receive compensation through money damages.

 We can also help you make sure your property is returned as quickly as possible unless there is compelling law enforcement need to retain it.

-The attorneys at Sammis Law Firm can help you restitution for loss of property and income, and seek reimbursement for medical expenses incurred as a result of the offense and to receive information on how to enforce the court’s order of restitution.
+When appropriate, the attorneys at Sammis Law Firm can help you obtain restitution for loss of property and income, seek reimbursement for medical expenses incurred as a result of the offense, or receive information on how to enforce the court’s order of restitution.

 Our attorneys can accompany you if you must testify during the intake process during the first 21 days after the arrest (called the “invest”), during any deposition, at a hearing, or at trial.

 Call 813-250-0500 for more information.

-Helping Victims of Crime Obtain Justice in the Civil Legal System
+Helping Victims of Crime in the Civil Legal System